MicrosoftDocs/VBA-Docs/api/Visio.Application.Documents.md

 ## Remarks

 You can iterate through a **Documents** collection by using the **Count** property to retrieve the number of documents in the collection.
-You can use the **Item** property to retrieve individual elements from a collection.
+Use the **Item** property to retrieve individual elements from a collection.

 If your Visual Studio solution includes the [Microsoft.Office.Interop.Visio](https://docs.microsoft.com/visualstudio/vsto/office-primary-interop-assemblies?view=vs-2019) reference, this property maps to the following types: